 - Self-archiving at a site controlled by the authors or institutions HKUST researchers can archive their work at the HKUST Institutional Repository (IR) created and managed by the Library.
 If the work is published or to be published in a journal, depending on the terms on the copyright transfer agreement that the authors sign, the authors may have the rights to archive the pre-print version, accepted manuscript or the published version of the work in the IR.
 The self-archiving method is sometimes called “green OA”.

 - Open access journals Many publishers provide open access options for authors to make their work immediately available to all readers.
-Usually authors choosing such options are required to pay author processing charge (APC), which can vary from around USD1,000 to 5,000 per article.
+Usually authors choosing such options are required to pay article processing charge (APC), which can vary from around USD1,000 to 5,000 per article.
 Some journals are fully open access, while some are “hybrid”, meaning that in the same journal some papers are openly accessible and some are subscription-based.
 Making a paper OA by paying APC is sometimes labelled as “gold OA”.